 Get a handle on your money.
 I know this is a sensitive topic, but if you understand how to manage money smartly then you will be set free from stress about money!
 The very first step in how to manage money is to know what’s coming in and what’s going out.
 At the end of the day, there should be a little money left over.
 In my Freebies, you can download a budgeting spreadsheet.
 Here are some great posts to help you make your money work for you.

 #10 Know yourself better

 How to reduce stress in your life final tip.
 To get to know yourself and your values.
 When you align your values to the choices and decisions you make, you will naturally have less stress.
 Talk to yourself.
-Seriously, talk out loud to yourself about your day, what you want to get done, what you got done; talk about your dreams, what you want for dinner, how amazing you are, things like that.
+Seriously, talk out loud to yourself about your day, what you want to get done, what you got done; talk about your dreams, what you want for dinner, how amazing you are, and things like that.
 There is nothing silly about talking to yourself.

 Wrapping up how to reduce stress in your life

 Simply put, learn how to relax.
 When you can get your mind and body to relax, you have a direct stress management technique to lean on.
-All this depends on your identity and understanding who you are.
+All of this depends on your identity and understanding of who you are.